Why Adalo Works for Building a Cisco Hardware Monitoring App

 Customize Dashboards for Different Users

 To ensure your dashboards meet the needs of various users, tailor them to specific roles.
-For example, network administrators often require detailed, real-time metrics like per-port power consumption or Digital Optical Monitoring (DOM) telemetry.
-On the other hand, IT managers might prefer high-level graphs that highlight historical trends.
+Network administrators often require detailed, real-time metrics like per-port power consumption or Digital Optical Monitoring (DOM) telemetry.
+IT managers might prefer high-level graphs that highlight historical trends.

 In Adalo, create separate screens for each role, such as an "Admin Overview" and a "Manager Summary."
 Link these screens to user profiles based on their login credentials.
 Add properties like "Organization ID" or "Device Type" (e.g., Switch, Router) to your Devices collection, and use filters to display relevant data on each screen.
 For multi-site setups, include the x-ctx-org-id header in your API calls to focus on specific organizations or locations.
 Additionally, allow IT managers to filter out routine Minor alerts, focusing instead on Critical or Major issues.